 SVW Event 2021 – Battle, East Sussex

-The 2021 event, organised by John Dutton and Gary Perry, will be based on the town of Battle in East Sussex from 27th-29th July 2021.
+The 2021 event (27th-29th July), organised by John Dutton and Gary Perry, was based in the town of Battle in East Sussex.

 SVW Event 2020 – cancelled

-Due to the current pandemic, the SVW Event for 2020 will not go ahead.
-Please see News for further information.
+Due to the Covid-19 pandemic, the SVW Event for 2020 did not go ahead.

 SVW Event 2019 – Holland